 Comfort Keepers Home Care for Seniors in Anchorage, Fairbanks, & Wasilla, AK: A Quick Look at Breast Cancer

-Home care for seniors in Anchorage, AK discuss how your senior loved one can look for signs of breast cancer!
+Home care for seniors in Anchorage, AK discusses how your senior loved one can look for signs of breast cancer!

 The impact and progress made

-Taking a quick and random sample will reveal that most of us are familiar with breast cancer, not for the good reasons but for its far reaching implications on our survival or those of our loved ones or close relations.
+Taking a quick and random sample will reveal that most of us are familiar with breast cancer, not for the good reasons but for its far-reaching implications on our survival or those of our loved ones or close relations.
 By 2017, Comfort Keepers home care for seniors appreciates that there are about 3 million breast cancer survivors.
-Such numbers speak for the aggressive breast cancer awareness campaigns and early screening initiatives for suspicious lesions in the breast.
-These have been facilitated by organization and foundations which have dedicated their attention to address this health menace.
-It is worth noting that the American Cancer Association report indicates that there has been a significant drop in the number of breast cancer related deaths since 1989.
+Such numbers speak for aggressive breast cancer awareness campaigns and early screening initiatives for suspicious lesions in the breast.
+These have been facilitated by organization and foundations which have dedicated their attention to addressing this health menace.
+It is worth noting that the American Cancer Association report indicates that there has been a significant drop in the number of breast cancer-related deaths since 1989.